fusorjs/dom/docs/reference.md

 - This functionality is optional
 - Fusor components can be used alongside Custom Elements
 - When using `mount`, global Custom Element is registered for this specific element type, breaking purity to some extent
-- SVG elements cannot have a lifecycle yet, but there is a [proposal](https://github.com/WICG/webcomponents/issues/634)
+- SVG/MathML elements cannot have a lifecycle yet, but there is a [proposal](https://github.com/WICG/webcomponents/issues/634)

 ## Typescript Declarations